GreeceOfficial Name: Hellenic Republic

 Safety and Security

 Greece continues to experience sporadic violence attributed to terrorist organizations.
-In 2012, a previously unknown domestic group placed an improvised explosive device (IED) that failed to detonate in a metro train car, and another group crashed a stolen van into the lobby of a corporate headquarters in Athens before activating an attached improvised incendiary device (IID, also known as a Molotov cocktail).
-In 2013, unknown individuals conducted attacks on the homes of journalists and judges, as well as several political party offices, banks, ministries, tax offices, and privately owned vehicles.
-The domestic terrorist group Conspiracy of Fire Nuclei claimed responsibility for planting a small bomb in a prominent shopping mall in a northern suburb of Athens, causing minor injuries to two people; and alleged members of the this group were arrested for armed bank robbery in northern Greece.
+In the spring of 2014, the domestic terrorist group Revolutionary Struggle claimed responsibility for a car bomb outside the Bank of Greece.
+In 2013, in Athens and Thessaloniki unknown individuals conducted small-scale attacks on the homes of journalists and judges, several political party offices, banks, ministries, tax offices, and privately owned vehicles.
+The domestic terrorist group Conspiracy of Fire Nuclei claimed responsibility for planting a small bomb in a prominent shopping mall in a northern suburb of Athens, causing minor injuries to two people; alleged members of the this group were arrested for armed bank robbery in northern Greece.
 Unknown perpetrators fired approximately 60 rounds at the German Ambassador’s residence in Athens.

-Strikes and demonstrations are a regular occurrence.
-As a result of austerity measures imposed by the government and the ongoing economic recession, and continuing high unemployment, members of labor unions, certain professions, and other groups affected by the current financial crisis hold frequent demonstrations, work stoppages, and marches throughout the center of Athens.
-Strikes in the transportation sector often affect traffic and public transportation, to include taxis, ports, and airports; most are of short duration, but you should always reconfirm domestic and international flights before heading to the airport.
+Strikes and demonstrations, mostly small-scale, are a regular occurrence.
+As a result of structural reforms and other measures imposed by the government, the ongoing economic recession, and continuing high unemployment, members of labor unions, certain professions, and other groups affected by the recession on occasion hold demonstrations, work stoppages, and marches throughout the center of Athens and Thessaloniki.
+Strikes in the transportation sector can affect traffic and public transportation, to include taxis, ports, and airports; most are of short duration, but you should always reconfirm domestic and international flights before heading to the airport.
 Demonstrations also occur annually on November 17, the anniversary of the 1973 student uprising against the military regime in power at the time.

-University campuses are exploited as refuges by anarchists and criminals.
+University campuses are exploited by anarchists and criminals as refuges.
 Demonstrators frequently congregate in the Polytechnic University area; Exarchia, Omonia, and Syntagma Squares in Athens; and at Aristotle Square, Aristotle University, and the Kamara area in Thessaloniki.
-U.S. citizens should be aware of demonstrations and avoid areas where demonstrations are underway.
+U.S. citizens should be aware of demonstrations and avoid areas where demonstrations are underway, as even demonstrations and strikes intending to be peaceful can become violent.

-While most demonstrations and strikes are peaceful, on occasion violent anarchist groups have joined these demonstrations to clash with police and vandalize public and private property.
-Riot-control procedures often include the use of tear gas and/or water cannons.
+Violent anarchist groups have joined public demonstrations to clash with police and vandalize public and private property.
+Riot-control procedures, employed only rarely, include the use of tear gas and/or water cannons.
 Visitors should stay informed about demonstrations from local news sources and hotel security.
 Information regarding demonstrations that have been brought to the attention of the U.S. Embassy can be found on the Embassy website and on our Consular Section Facebook page.

-U.S. citizens are strongly urged to carry a copy of their passport or some form of photo identification with them at all times when traveling in Greece.
+U.S. citizens are strongly urged to carry their passport or some form of photo identification with them at all times when traveling in Greece.
 You should note that in Greece, you may be taken in for questioning by the police if you don’t have your passport with you.

 To stay connected: